Is persuading your salon team to up their game when it comes to client consultations like wading through treacle?

 Thought they might.

-Upgrade your team’s client consultation skills and boost salon profits
+Upgrade your client consultation skills to boost salon profits

 Cloud cuckoo land?